 This is a type of rayon fabric that manufacturers make in a similar way as viscose and modal.
 However, lyocell production uses more sustainable processes and solutions than others, and as a result, its eco-friendly qualities have led some to call it a "miracle fabric."

-Producers acquire lyocell from wood pulp, either from eucalyptus trees, birch or oak.
+Producers acquire lyocell from wood pulp, either from eucalyptus trees, birch, or oak.
 One of the reasons why Tencel fibers have become a popular name is because Lenzing AG is the world’s largest lyocell fiber manufacturer3.
 Lenzing owns the Tencel brand, and Tencel is the subdivision that produces its semi-synthetic textiles.
-Asides from Tencel Lyocell, this also includes Tencel Modal.
+Aside from Tencel Lyocell, this also includes Tencel Modal.

-Fashion brands use Tencel Lyocell to make various styles of clothes, from sustainable activewear and basics to eucalyptus sheets.
+Fashion brands use Tencel Lyocell to make various styles of clothes, from sustainable activewear and basics to eco-friendly yoga clothes and eucalyptus sheets.
 This is because they recognize Tencel for its softness, durability, breathability, and sustainability.

 Also, some brands mix and blend Tencel fibers with others like cotton, merino wool, nylon, and polyester.
 For example, bamboo lyocell blends lyocell with another sustainable material, bamboo.
 However, when combined with less sustainable materials, Tencel / lyocell clothing may not always end up as sustainable as suggested.
 Once a manufacturer mixes Tencel with synthetic fibers, it begins to lose its eco-friendly features.

 Lenzing’s method to generate its textiles makes for another reason why those in the know praise Tencel, created from eucalyptus wood pulp from sustainably managed sources.
 Lenzing certifies the fibers using the United States Department of Agriculture (USDA) standard as 100% bio-based.